oramics/dsp-kit/docs/API.md

 ### window.hanning
 The Hanning window (one of a family of ‘raised cosine’ windows) is also known as ‘Hann window’.
 Do not confuse it with the ‘Hamming’ window.

+- Smooth transition to zero at window endpoints
+- Roll-off is asymptotically -18 dB per octave
+- First side lobe is -31dB relative to main-lobe peak

 **Kind**: static constant of <code>[window](#module_window)</code>
 <a name="module_window.blackmanHarris"></a>